-Mineralization may be classified as a measured mineral resource by the qualified person when the nature, quality, quantity and distribution of data are such that the quantity and grade of the mineralization can be estimated to within close limits and that variation from the estimate would not significantly affect potential economic viability.
+Mineralization may be classified as a measured mineral resource by the qualified person when the nature, quality, quantity and distribution of data are such that the quantity and grade of the mineralization can be estimated to within close limits, and any variation from the estimate would not significantly affect potential economic viability.

-Mineral reserves are those parts of mineral resources which result in an estimated quantity and grade which is the basis of an economically viable project after taking all relevant factors into account.
-Thus, the main difference between a mineral resource and a mineral reserve is that a mineral resource is based on geological interpretation and a mineral reserve is analysed further taking the mining operation into account.
+Mineral reserves are those parts of mineral resources that result in an estimated quantity and grade which form the basis of an economically viable project after taking all relevant factors into account.
+The main difference between a mineral resource and a mineral reserve is that a mineral resource is based on geological interpretation, while a mineral reserve is analyzed further, taking the mining operation into account.

-The economically mineable part of a measured or indicated mineral resource demonstrated by at least a preliminary feasibility study.
-This study must include adequate information on mining, processing, metallurgical, economic and other relevant factors that demonstrate, at the time of reporting, that economic extraction can be justified.
+A mineral reserve is the economically mineable part of a measured or indicated mineral resource demonstrated by at least a preliminary feasibility study.
+This study must include adequate information on mining, processing, metallurgical, economic, and other relevant factors that demonstrate, at the time of reporting, that economic extraction can be justified.

 Mineral reserves can be subdivided into probable mineral reserves and proven mineral reserves.